• Start Here!

 Are there any islands to visit in Southern Vietnam?

 If you want a break from the hustle and bustle, you can go to the Con Dao island or Phu Quoc island.
 Phu Quoc is only a 20-30 minute flight away from Ho Chi Minh, located in the Gulf of Thailand.
-Interestingly, it’s closer to Cambodia than Vietnam and good for snorkeling, sunbathing, and to recharge your batteries.
+Interestingly, it’s closer to Cambodia than Vietnam and good for snorkeling, sunbathing, and recharging your batteries.

 Known as the “City of Eternal Spring”, Dalat was used as a resort by the French a century back.
 Thanks to the high altitude, Dalat offers a comfortable climate and much of the local avocados and strawberries come from here.